weaverba137/pydl/docs/index.rst

 This package affiliated with the astropy_ project and is registered with PyPI_.

-IDL® is a registered trademark of `Harris Geospatial Solutions`_.
+IDL® is a registered trademark of `NV5 Geospatial`_.

 Components
 ++++++++++